OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### Black-box Testing

 For black box testing, the memory should be analysed in order to be able to retrieve sensitive information, like private keys related to the encryption process.
-See also OMTG-DATAST-007.
+See also OMTG-DATAST-XXX.
-Check if keys or credentials are logged in log files (OMTG-DATAST-002) or stored permanently unencrypted in the file system (OMTG-DATAST-004).
+Check if keys or credentials are logged in log files (OMTG-DATAST-XXX) or stored permanently unencrypted in the file system (OMTG-DATAST-XXX).

 ### Remediation

-The following tasks should be done:
-* Identify keys and passwords in the App, e.g. entered by the users, sent back by the endpoint, shipped within the App and how this sensitive data is processed locally.
-* Decide (with the developers) if this sensitive stored information locally is needed, and if not if it can be removed or relocated to the endpoint.

 If sensitive information is needed locally on the device several best practices are offered by Android and iOS that should be used to store data securely instead of reinventing the wheel or leave it unencrypted on the device.
 Username and password should not be stored on the device.
 Instead, perform initial authentication using the username and password supplied by the user, and then use a short-lived, service-specific authorization token (session token).
 If credentials, keys or other sensitive information need to be stored locally and are only used by one application on the device use the KeyStore to create a keypair and use it for encrypting the information.
-As a security in depth measure code obfuscation should also be applied to the App, to make reverse engineering harder for attackers.

 The following is a list of best practice functions used for secure storage of certificates and keys:

 * KeyStore [3]: The KeyStore provides a secure system level credential storage.
 It is important to note that the credentials are not actually stored within the KeyStore.
 An app can create a new private/public key pair to encrypt application secrets by using the public key and decrypt the same by using the private key.
 The KeyStores is a secure container that makes it difficult for an attacker to retrieve the private key and guards the encrypted data.
 Nevertheless an attacker can access all keys on a rooted device in the folder /data/misc/keystore/.
 Although the Android Keystore provider was introduced in API level 18 (Android 4.3), the Keystore itself has been available since API 1, restricted to use by VPN and WiFi systems.
 The Keystore is encrypted using the user’s own lockscreen pin/password, hence, when the device screen is locked the Keystore is unavailable [1].